jangler/oracles-randomizer/README.md

 Other small changes have been made for convenience, to simplify randomization logic, or to prevent softlocks.
 The most notable are:

+- The intro sequence is almost entirely removed.
 - **Save and quit is replaced with a warp to the seed tree in Horon Village,** except if you do it from a game over.
 - Mystical seeds grow in all seasons.